 You should not buy these products if you are renting a property and need to pay a bond.

-If you are renting a property to someone and accept a bond replacement product, you may be breaking the law.
+If you are a rental provider (landlord) and accept a bond replacement product, you may be breaking the law.

 If you are having difficulty paying your bond, you may be able to get a government loan.
-This kind of loan is called a RentAssist or Director of Housing bond loan.
+This kind of loan is called a RentAssist or Homes Victoriag bond loan.
 There are also some cases in which a guarantee is legal.